 When looking at the chase contests it is also important to side with a good jumper.
 Whilst the fences themselves aren’t especially tricky, they do tend to go a good gallop around here, placing an emphasis on being able to jump accurately at speed.

 Be it over hurdles or fences, Kilbeggan offers one of Irish racing’s more unique challenges and – as is so often the case with these idiosyncratic venues – any runner to have previously gone well at the track is well worth a second look.

 Looking at the results over the past few seasons and there are a couple of names to stand out from the crowd amongst the jockeys and trainers.
-With a strike rate of 39% and profit to £1 level stakes of over £17, Paul Townend has been the man to follow in the saddle.
+With a strike rate of 39% and a net win to £1 level stakes of over £17, Paul Townend has been the man to follow in the saddle.
 Turning to the trainers, and the 36% strike rate of Willie Mullins is much the best.
-However, Mullins runners tend to be pretty well backed and this still wouldn’t have been enough to return a profit.
-Henry De Bromhead (21% strike rate, £8.00 level stakes profit) and Joseph O’Brien (20% strike rate and around £8.50 level stakes profit) are the only handlers to edge supporters into the black over this period.
+However, Mullins runners tend to be pretty well backed and this still wouldn’t have been enough to return a net win.
+Henry De Bromhead (21% strike rate, £8 level stakes net win) and Joseph O’Brien (20% strike rate and around £8.50 level stakes net win) are the only handlers to edge supporters into the black over this period.

 There is not a whole lot for supporters of the market leader to get excited about over this five-year spell.
-Although the handicap chase events have rewarded favourite backers with a 29% strike rate and a small profit of £3.50.
+Although the handicap chase events have rewarded favourite backers with a 29% strike rate and a small net win of £3.50.